 No. If the Foundation makes a contribution to an organization or event, no goods or services can be received in exchange for the donation.
 The Foundation is prohibited from receiving benefits from organizations that receive contributions from the Foundation.
 Benefits that groups may not receive include tickets to events, dinner invitations, golf outings, and advertising.
-Recognition for support a Foundation grants on signage and in programs should go to the Enterprise Holdings Foundation only in regular typeface and no company logo.
+Recognition of a Foundation grant on signage and in programs should go to the Enterprise Holdings Foundation only in regular typeface with no company logo.
 The operating group should not be recognized unless they make a contribution in addition to the Foundation’s grant.
 For an operating group to attend events or receive any benefits, the operating group must make a donation in addition to the Foundation’s donation.

 How may I obtain a copy of the Foundation's logo for my organization’s brochure or website?

 The Foundation does not provide its logo for publication.
 We appreciate being recognized as a donor in simple typed format as "Enterprise Holdings Foundation."
 If an operating group makes a donation in addition to the Foundation's grant, the operating group would be able to assist with providing the company's regular logo.

 My organization has received funding for several years from the Foundation, but this year its application has been declined.
 Why?

 The Foundation considers grant requests on an individual basis at regular meetings each year.
 Unfortunately, the Foundation does not guarantee funding for certain organizations; each application is treated as a new request for funding.